 You may think that you need to purchase fresh staple foods in order to purchase them with SNAP food stamps.
 However, you may purchase staple food items in packaged or frozen forms using your benefits.

 The other category of items you may purchase using your food stamp benefits are accessory food items.
 Accessory food items may include foods that are not considered “healthy,” such as snack or dessert food.
-However, an accessory food may also include products that complement or supplement meals.
+However, accessory food may also include products that complement or supplement meals.
 Examples of accessory foods are:

 - Non-alcoholic beverages, including soda.